OPEnSLab-OSU/Loom/Arduino_and_Loom_Setup/README.md

 **Modifying the .ino functionality**

 It is recommeded that you base your code off the example provided / use the High-Level API Functions listed at the bottom of the .ino file to for more basic Loom setups.
+The `loom_interface.h` file describes each of those functions in further detail.

+## Extending Loom Functionality

+This section will describe some of the ways that you can extend Loom without formally integrating code into the library.

+****

+**Adding Message Router Options**